 - Does a positive consequence follow nonperformance?

-- Could the subordinate do it if he or she wanted to?
+- Could the employee do it if they wanted to?

 Notice that these steps don’t assume anything as they attempt to identify the source of the problem.
 Instead, each step examines the problem from a new perspective.
 How often do we remember to look at obstacles, training, and reinforcement–both negative and positive?
 How often do we just avoid the whole conversation?